liamzdenek/ferment-ai/memory-bank/activeContext.md

 ## Current Focus

-We have made significant progress in implementing the core constructs and runtime modules for the Ferment AI system:

-1. **Implemented Core Constructs**: We have created the base constructs for the system, including:
-   - `FermentConstruct`: Base class for all Ferment constructs
-   - `VirtualModel`: Top-level container for agent systems
-   - `AgentContext`: Environment for a single agent
-   - `Model` (with `OpenAIModel` and `AnthropicModel`): LLM provider interfaces
-   - `Tool` (with `FileTool` and `CommandTool`): Tool interfaces
-   - `Entrypoint` and `ExitPoint`: Starting and ending points for a virtual model
-   - `SendEmailTool`: Tool for sending messages between agents
-   - `ExitPointTool`: Tool for finishing virtual model execution
+We are rearchitecting the Journal, Modules, and Runtime library using an event-oriented variant of the Entity-Component-System (ECS) pattern.
+This architecture draws inspiration from game development but is tailored for a real-time, event-driven system where we want to avoid processing Agents that aren't doing work.

-2. **Set Up Project Structure**: We have set up an Nx monorepo with the following packages:
+1. **Project Structure**: We have set up an Nx monorepo with the following packages:
-   - `@ferment-ai/core-constructs-lib`: Core construct library (renamed from constructs)
+   - `@ferment-ai/core-constructs-lib`: Core construct library
    - `@ferment-ai/runtime-common`: Common interfaces and utilities for runtime packages
    - `@ferment-ai/core-constructs-runtime`: Runtime implementation for constructs
    - `@ferment-ai/runtime`: Runtime implementation